mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 I went through a phase where I thought I might be able to coax lizard brain out of bed with nice things.

 At one point, I literally put out a pillow, granola, and water on my living room floor.
-The idea was that lizard brain would be forced out of bed by my horrible Timex alarm in the living room and then, finding accommodations so conveniently prepared, elect to deposit myself on the floor (where I would eventually gain consciousness) instead of returning to bed.
+The idea was that lizard brain would be forced out of bed by my horrible Timex alarm in the living room and then, finding accommodations so conveniently prepared, elect to deposit my body on the floor (where I would eventually gain consciousness) instead of returning to bed.
 This did not work.

 In the coaxing department, I have also also tried